vavas/blog-assets/source/_drafts/writing-a-csv-todo-app-with-elixir-part-1-3.md

-title: Writing a CSV Todo App with Elixir
+title: Writing a CSV Todo App with Elixir - part 1/3
 date: 2017-09-03 06:35:21
 tags:
   - elixir
 ---

-In this article we will build a simple Todo application that can be used through the Interactive Elixir shell `IEx`.
+In this series we will build a simple Todo application that can be used through the Interactive Elixir shell `IEx`.
 This app will use a `.csv` file to persist data.

+We'll have 3 parts, that will cover:

+- Part 1: Project setup; reading and parsing files
+- Part 2: Creating, updating and deleting todos _(coming soon)_
+- Part 3: Displaying todos in a pretty way _(coming soon)_

-Some interesting topics you will see here:
+Some other topics you will see here:

 - Elixir's structs
 - Module attributes
 - Pattern Matching
 - Pipe operator
-- Write and read *Comma Separated Values* files (`.csv`)
-- Data transformation
 - Unit tests
 - Automatic project recompilation
-- Print formatted text to terminal (bold, italic, etc)

 **Obs**: The idea of this project came from the book *Elixir in Action* <a href="#References"><sup>1</sup></a> by Saša Jurić, more precisely in the Chapter 4.
 The code presented here though is very different of the created in the book and the specifications are also very different so even if you read the book you can still see some interesting stuff here.